 My creams have the powerful free acid levels you would expect from a dermatologist and this is what is necessary to get results.
 We also don't add fragrance to mask the chemistry.
-My glycolic acid products are the most effective form of glycolic acid and you will notice the same aroma that a professional glycolic acid face peel solution has.
+My medical-grade glycolic acid products are the most effective form of glycolic acid and you will notice the same aroma that a professional glycolic acid face peel solution has.
 This means the products are powerful and you can expect results!

 What makes glycolic acid such a great ingredient to fight skin aging?

 Glycolic acid is a small alpha hydroxy acid (AHA) molecule made from sugar cane.
 Because it is small, it gets into your skin easily where it can do its job.
 A foundational scientific study done in 2001 and reported in the Journal of Dermatologic Surgery showed that when people applied glycolic acid to their skin, huge changes were seen under the microscope.
 This study proved that glycolic acid cream creates three important improvements in your skin that lead to a more youthful complexion.
 The cream: